Chapter 8

 Welcome to the world of pollution control, pharmaceuticals, semiconductors, adhesives, biopolymers, artificial kidneys, oil refineries, solar panels and ceramics.
 CBE deals with the chemical and physical processes used to develop and make these and many products.
 Check it out if you want to learn about the technological infrastructure of modern industries such as petroleum processing, pharmaceuticals, food processing, and plastics manufacturing.

-Computing is everywhere in modern life, whether it be as mundane as checking friends on a social network or as sophisticated as weather forecasting.
+Computer Science (COS) Computing is everywhere in modern life, whether it be as mundane as checking friends on a social network or as sophisticated as weather forecasting.
 More fundamentally, computational thinking has contributed to a broad spectrum of problems, from music composition to drug design.
 Computer Scientists work at startups, tech companies, consulting firms, and their computational thinking contributes to their learning experiences in a variety of environments.

-Electrical Engineering (ELE)
+Electrical and Computer Engineering (ECE)

-Under a common departmental structure, CEE allows students to branch out into subareas such as architecture, environmental engineering, geological engineering, structural engineering, etc. CEE places emphasis on the static and dynamic behaviors of structures, construction materials, and geotechnical materials; the workings of the natural environment, how human activities affect the environment, and technologies to monitor, protect and restore the environment; and elements of design and its philosophy.
+Civil and Environmental Engineering (CEE) Under a common departmental structure, CEE allows students to branch out into subareas such as architecture, environmental engineering, geological engineering, structural engineering, etc. CEE places emphasis on the static and dynamic behaviors of structures, construction materials, and geotechnical materials; the workings of the natural environment, how human activities affect the environment, and technologies to monitor, protect and restore the environment; and elements of design and its philosophy.

 Operations Research and Financial Engineering (ORF)